 - Make a second dressing by combining the greek yogurt, mustard, and a bit more salt and pepper

-- Remove the chilled eggs and potato and add the second dressing.
+- Remove the chilled eggs and potato and add the celery and then the second dressing.
 Adjust the seasonings adding additional mustard, vinegar, or spices as necessary.
 Re-chill for another hour and then serve

 Thoughts for next time:

 - Try a potato salad variation – like this german variety with bacon (yum!)